moby/datakit/README.md

 This is a non-blocking read, and will produce a file where every line is a new event.

+## Prometheus metric reporting

+Run with `--listen-prometheus 9090` to expose metrics at `http://*:9090/metrics`.

+Note: there is no encryption and no access control.
+You are expected to run the database in a container and to not export this port to the outside world.
+You can either collect the metrics by running a Prometheus service in a container on the same Docker network, or front the service with nginx or similar if you want to collect metrics remotely.

 ### How do I...

 #### Create a new branch